A non-degeneracy theorem for interacting fermions in one dimension: Non-degeneracy of the ground-state

 is reality and positivity preserving.
-Then the self-adjoint operator $H_N^L(v,w)$ defined in Lemma~\ref{lem:operator def} has a non-degenerate ground-state and the unique (up to a global phase) ground-state wave-function $\Psi$ satisfies $\Psi(x) >0$ for a.e. $x\in S_N$. \end{theorem}
+Then the self-adjoint operator $H_N^B(v,w)$ defined via~\eqref{eq:quadratic form0} (see also Lemma~\ref{lem:operator def}) has a non-degenerate ground-state and the unique (up to a global phase) ground-state wave-function $\Psi$ satisfies $\Psi(x) >0$ for a.e. $x\in S_N$. \end{theorem}